satorici/satori-docs/satori_help/docs/getting-started/playbooks.md

 ![Hello World Output](img/playbooks_2.png)

+#### Public Playbooks
+Satori offers a variety of public playbooks that can be used for different security and analysis purposes.
+These playbooks are primarily divided into two categories: static (SAST) and dynamic (DAST).

+##### Static Playbooks
+Some public playbooks are designed for Static Application Security Testing (SAST).
+These playbooks are used to analyze source code or integrated into CI processes for automated security checks.
+You can run these Playbooks by using `satori run ./`:

+(img/code_example.png)
+(img/sast.png)

 ##### 2. Continuous Integration (CI)

 You can also run your Playbook automatically using GitHub.
 To do this: